-These days, with the amount of dietary requirements in play it’s unusual for an eatery’s menu not to have at least a couple of options for the more specific among us.
-When it comes to plant-based eating, there’s an increasing local scene dedicated to vegetable-focused fare — so whether you’re a full-time vegan, vegetarian, flexitarian or are dining with someone who fits the aforementioned criteria, these cafes, grocery stores and restaurants are worth a visit.
+These days, with the amount of dietary requirements in play, it’s unusual for an eatery’s menu not to have at least a couple of options for the more specific among us.
+When it comes to plant-based eating, there’s an increasing local scene dedicated to vegetable-focused fare — so whether you’re a full-time vegan, vegetarian, flexitarian or are dining with someone who fits the aforementioned criteria, these cafes, bakeries, grocery stores and restaurants are worth a visit.

 There’s a perpetual line outside Sandringham’s Paradise, and for good reason.
 Whether you dine-in, takeaway or peruse the buffet, there is plenty to satisfy vegetarian appetites.
-Choose from delights such as the veg manchurian, which sees dense vegetable dumplings fried and coated in an irresistible sauce, bagarey baigan with eggplant cooked in a tamarind gravy, or wholesome daal tadka with lentils, cumin and red chillies.
+Choose from delights such as the vege manchurian, which sees dense vegetable dumplings fried and coated in an irresistible sauce, bagarey baigan with eggplant cooked in a tamarind gravy, or wholesome daal tadka with lentils, cumin and red chillies.

-Robinson’s Deli & Food Store
+Robinson’s Market Store

 This K’ Road bar and eatery has long been flying the flag for vegetable-focused fare.
 While chef and owner Lukrecya Craw certainly knows her way around meat-centric dishesm, Peach Pit’s vegetarian dishes are just as satisfying, including the legendary whole roasted cauliflower with ‘strange flavours’, nuts and coconut.
 Our tip is to make sure you leave room for this, as it usually comes out last and is huge.
 The other must-order is the unabashedly spicy vegetarian mapo tofu — some of the best in Auckland, even sans meat.